Category shift

 Women-first streetwear

-At launch, Baby Phat stood apart because it did not ask women to translate themselves through a streetwear code built elsewhere.
+At launch, Baby Phat did not ask women to filter themselves through a menswear template first.

 Accessibility